hikettei/cl-waffe/Readme.md

 # What cl-waffe does?

+cl-waffe is the two sides of the coin:
-cl-waffe is both a **matrix operation library** and a **deep learning framework**.
+1. As a **matrix operation library**.
+2. As a **deep learning framework**.

 ## cl-waffe as a matrix operation library

-Speaking of the former, cl-waffe aimed to wrap the existing Common Lisp matrix operation libraries with simple and useful APIs.
-And reduce their overheads.
+Speaking of the former, cl-waffe aimed to wrap the existing Common Lisp matrix operation libraries with Numpy/PyTorch like APIs.
+And reduce overheads between cl-waffe and these libraries.

 So, If you are considering contributing to cl-waffe in terms of boosting its performance, the first thing you should do is **to contribute libraries cl-waffe uses**, especially, [mgl-mat](https://github.com/melisgl/mgl-mat).